haukurhafsteins/espidf_gattserver/README.md

 # GATT Server for the espidf Framework

 ## Overview
+What I want to accomplish is to have a single gattserver component that I can use in different applications and abstracts the most common code used when dealing with gatt:
+- Have the possibility to register/create one or more services.
+- Have the possibility to register a character to a given service.
+- If a registered character is writable, have the possibility to register a callback that will be called when a client writes to the character.
+- Have the possibility to trigger a notification for a character

 This GATT server provides a **generic** and **modular** BLE implementation for ESP32.
 Users can define their **own UUIDs** and dynamically register **float, int, and string characteristics**.
 The system also supports **notifications** and **write callbacks**.